 A Resource for Every Business

-While large corporations have been reaping the benefits of live chat for a long time, this growing website trend is becoming more and more accessible and beneficial to businesses of all types and sizes.
+While large corporations have been reaping the benefits of live chat for a long time, this growing website trend is becoming more and more accessible and helping drive conversions for businesses of all types and sizes.

 Even with a small team that can’t be on live chat 24/7, it’s still worth using it to connect with visitors when you can – and it will definitely be worth those new prospects who just needed a little extra contact.